We are committed to helping regardless of the ability to pay.

 Through the Bette D. Harris Clinic, therapists-in-training provide services to clients who qualify.
 Our staff therapists provide ongoing supervision and regular consultation.
 In the most complex cases, we provide team therapy with both a student and experienced therapist working side-by-side.

 The Clinic is staffed by Northwestern University graduate level therapists-in-training, who are educated and supervised by highly trained licensed therapists.
 Research conducted at The Family Institute at Northwestern University has found that therapy provided by our graduate student therapists is significantly effective in reducing client distress and improving their relationships.
 Feedback from clients confirms high levels of satisfaction, and our largest source of referrals is from recommendations from former clients.

 Upon assessment at the Clinic, a therapist-in-training will work with you to create a tailored treatment plan and goals, which you will work on over the course of the therapist-in-training’s tenure at the Clinic (up to a year to a year and a half).

 Our therapists-in-training work closely with expertly trained, licensed therapists to create a collaborative, deeply impactful, affordable therapy experience.
 At the end of your therapist’s training, they will consider what further treatment options are recommended.

-Fees in the Clinic are determined by your current financial situation and gross combined household income.
-Our lowest fees start at $5 per session.
+Qualification for the Clinic is determined by your current financial situation and gross combined household income.
+Insurance is neither required nor accepted.